cjerdonek/groome/README.md

 ----------------

-Here is an "advanced" example that illustrates all of the following: a partial, a unary lambda, and a nullary lambda (no arguments).
+Here is an "advanced" example that illustrates all of the following: a partial, a lambda-valued variable, and a lambda-valued section.

 Again, lambdas and partials are both optional.